campanam/Avipoxvirus/README.md

 04_Summary: A summary file of the number of *Avipoxvirus* hits per library after the first round of BLAST assignment.
 05_NtBlastResults: BLAST results in XML format after secondary assignment against nt database.
 06_NtSummary: A summary file of the number of *Avipoxvirus* hits per library after the second round of BLAST assignment.
+07_DamageProfiles: Alignments in BAM format and DamageProfiler output for *Avipoxvirus* reads.

 ## References
 1. Schubert M, Lindgreen S, Orlando L. 2016.
 AdapterRemoval v2: rapid adapter trimming, identification, and read merging. *BMC Research Notes*. __9__: 88.